PlantandFoodResearch/Example-Tetraploid-Potato-VCF-PRJNA414303/README.md

 Variant calls from capture-GBS data of chromosome 5 of a 4x bi-parental cross of *Solanum tuberosum*.
 Variant calling pipeline was kept simple with minimal QC or filtering to produce a rough example VCF for testing IO.

+## Contributors

+Thanks to:

+- Samantha Baldwin
+- Katrina Monaghan
+- Susan Thomson

+for producing and publishing the sequencing data.

 ## Metadata

 - **NCBI BioProject:** [PRJNA414303](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA414303)